hbarton2/cscd350-f24-UnhandledExceptions/README.md

 ### Downloading and running the program

-1. Download uml.jar found in the root directory of this repository.
+1. Download uml-1.0-SNAPSHOT-jar-with-dependencies.jar found in the root directory of this repository.
-2. Once downloaded, go to the directory containing uml.jar in your terminal
+2. Once downloaded, go to the directory containing uml-1.0-SNAPSHOT-jar-with-dependencies.jar in your terminal
-3. run the command `java -jar uml.jar` to run the program.
+3. run the command `java -jar uml-1.0-SNAPSHOT-jar-with-dependencies.jar` to run the program.